Comparative Analysis: From 'Keyword Matching' to 'Semantic Intent + Execution Loop'

 Methodology

-- Example links are public Reddit threads showing real “social listening / tool search / recommendations” contexts.
+- Example links are public Reddit threads that show real social listening, tool evaluation, and recommendation-seeking contexts.

-- Engage safely: follow subreddit rules and avoid harassment or DM automation.
+- Engage safely: follow subreddit rules and avoid harassment, DM automation, or misleading promotion.

 Real thread examples